numaneto/AzNetwork-Labs/Mhub_Spokes_ARS_Injector/README.md

 Virtual Network Gateway will advertise just the ipv4 prefixe's from PROD-HUB and PROD-Spokes.

-The ideia is using a Azure Route Server and NVA to reflect routes from NPROD Spokes (Behind to NPROD-HUB) to Virtual Network Gateway and to onpremises, if you have some VPN Connection.
+The ideia is using a Azure Route Server and NVA to reflect routes from NPROD Spokes (*behind to NPROD-HUB*) to Virtual Network Gateway and to onpremises, if you have some VPN Connection.

-To do that, we need to set Azure Route Server in Branch to Branch mode (It's will configure iBGP between ARS and VNG automatically)
+To do that, we need to set Azure Route Server in Branch to Branch mode (*It's will configure iBGP between ARS and VNG automatically*)

 and last, but not less, setting up our NVA to inject NPROD Spokes Network to ARS, poiting this route to the Azure Firewall from NPROD HUB.